 In the first nine months of the year, which saw global growth concerns, geopolitical risks, Brexit, central banks' monetary policies and trade talks; investors sought safe havens, accompanying increased demand for gold.

-Due to the increased demand, per gram price of gold rose by 14.1% as it hit TL 267.4 in the first nine months of the year, compared to TL 231.9 by the end of the same period last year.
+Due to the increased demand, per gram price of gold rose by 14.1% as it hit TL 267.4 at the end of September, compared to TL 231.9 in the same month last year.

 In the same period, the dollar/lira exchange rate declined to 5.6 from 6.6, down by 6.6%, through the measures taken by the economy administration.
 The decline in the exchange rate pushed the rise of gold in investor portfolios.
 Gold deposit accounts in lira, therefore, saw a significant rise despite the decline in the dollar exchange rate.